ThijsDrost/checkings/README.md

 positive_num(42, "somenumber")  # This will pass validation positive_num(-10, "somenumber") # This will raise a ValidationError

+# These are the same as above, but by directly calling the validator with validation parameters
+Validator.positive(True, 42, "somenumber")  # This will raise a ValidationError
-Validator.positive(True, -2, "somenumber")  # This will raise a ValidationError
+Validator.positive(True, -10, "somenumber")  # This will raise a ValidationError
 ```

 It is also possible to construct a custom validator